You are here

 The Educator Licensure Office only may inactivate a license that has been issued.
 We cannot inactivate your license at the time of initial application or at the time of renewal due to system constraints.
 You must wait until the application for the license has been approved and the certificate emailed to you before submitting your request.
 Requests for inactivation that are received prior to the original license being issued cannot be processed.

-Please note: If the license is inactivated for more than one (1) year and if you do not hold another valid, CDE-issued educator credential, you will need to submit a set of fingerprints to CBI for a current background check in order to reactivate the license.
+Please note: If the license is inactivated for more than one (1) year and if you do not hold another valid, CDE-issued educator credential, you must submit a set of fingerprints to CBI for a current background check in order to reactivate the license.

 Reactivating a Previously Inactivated Professional License